lang-ai/chatbots2s/README.md

 The [Sockeye toolkit](https://github.com/awslabs/sockeye/) has been used for building and training the systems, as well as for evaluating the experimental results.
 In particular, the following models, implemented in Sockeye, has been tested.

 - **CNN:** CNNs are expected to better capture semantic relationships between different parts of the text, such as long range dependencies.
+This model can be trained by executing the [cnn_training script](model_training/cnn_training.sh).

 - **RNN:** RNNs rely on the use of additional information from previous steps for generating an output, which makes it a highly suitable architecture for sequential problems, such as textual representation.
+This model can be trained by executing the [rnn_training script](model_training/rnn_training.sh).

 - **Transformer:** This model is an implementation of the idea of self-attentional networks, replacing recurrent or convolutional layers for building the encoder-decoder.
 These self-attention layers connect all the tokens in the instance.
 Additionally, the attention layers are divided in sub-layers, each one of them representing a (learned) linear projection of the inputs, in a smaller dimension.
 This mechanism allows the model to pay attention to information from different sub-spaces of the input space.
+This model can be trained by executing the [transformer script](model_training/transformer_training.sh).

 ## Evaluation